‘Tis the season of challenging communication.

 If someone has eggnog on their shirt, do you tell them?
-Or do you find yourself saying, “Oh goodness I wouldn’t want them to feel embarrassed”, or “I’d feel badly”.
-That’s being nice: nicely ignoring something that would be better for the other in the long run.
+Or do you find yourself saying, “oh goodness, I wouldn’t want them to feel embarrassed,” or “I’d feel badly.”
+That’s being nice: nicely ignoring something that would be better for the other to know in the long run.
 But isn’t it polite?
-Oh, that tricky polite excuse.
+Oh, that tricky “polite” excuse.

-How do you feel when you leave a holiday gathering and realize the whole time you were buttoned incorrectly, or had lipstick on your teeth, or had been telling a joke that the host didn’t appreciate and no one said anything?
+How do you feel when you leave a holiday gathering and realize that the whole time, you were buttoned incorrectly, or had lipstick on your teeth, or had been telling a joke that the host didn’t appreciate, and no one said anything?
 And these are surface things.
-Or what if you offended someone and instead of having a real, kind, caring conversation, they walked away holding resentment or even anger about it?
+What if you offended someone, and instead of having a real, kind, caring conversation, they walked away holding resentment or even anger about it?

-If you find yourself excusing your action or inaction as being more polite or not embarrassing the other person, you might simply be taking the nice, easy road out.
+If you find yourself excusing your action or inaction as being more polite, or not embarrassing to the other person, you might simply be taking the nice road out.

 Nice can be surface, glossy, easy.

-Kind often drops in more deeply, vulnerably and takes courage.
+Kind often drops in more deeply, vulnerably, and it takes courage.

 Be kind – it’s as simple and as hard as that.